Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 February 6, 2026Source

-FAA establishes nationwide drone no-fly zones around Immigration and Customs Enforcement operations.
+FAA establishes drone no-fly zones around Immigration and Customs Enforcement (ICE) operations nationwide, restricting unmanned aircraft operations near sensitive government operations.

 January 22, 2026Source